All Products

 Role Name

-Enter the name of the RAM role that you created in the account to be backed up, such as hbrcrossrole.
+Enter the RAM role name for the account to be backed up, such as hbrcrossrole.

 Important

-Click Check Permissions to verify that the authorization is correctly configured.
+Click Check Permissions to verify that the authorization is configured correctly.
 If an error is reported, check your configuration and try again.
-If the check is successful, the following message appears: You are authorized to access the resources of this role.
+If the check is successful, the message You are authorized to access the resources of this role. appears.

 Account Alias

-Specify an alias for the account to be backed up to facilitate identification.
-We recommend that you use the name of the Alibaba Cloud account to be backed up.
+Set an easy-to-identify name for the account.
+We recommend that you use the account name of the account to be backed up.

 After the account is added, it appears in the account list.